 We also request an adoption donation which will help offset some of the medical costs.

 Things to consider

-Adopting a cat through the MSPCA Barn Cat program can help save the life of a cat who may not have other options.
-However, the care of a barn cat is still an important responsibility.
-You will be assuming care for the cat for its entire lifetime, which may be as much as 15 or 20 years.
-In exchange for providing the essentials of food & water, medical care, and shelter, your barn cat will earn its keep by helping to control the rodent population in your barn!
+Adopting a cat through the MSPCA Working Cat program can help save the life of a cat who may not have other options.
+However, the care of a working cat is still an important responsibility.
+You will be assuming care for the cat for its lifetime, which may be as much as 15 or 20 years.
+In exchange for providing the essentials of food & water, medical care, and shelter, your working cat will earn its keep by helping to control the rodent population in your building!

-Our barn cats are now listed on our adoptable animals page!
-Look for cats with the word “Barn Cat” in their name to meet some of our adoptable barn helpers.
+Some of our working cats are now listed on our adoptable animals page!
+Look for cats with the word “Barn/Working Cat” in their name to meet some of our adoptable working cats!